amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

 ## Launching the Dataflow pipeline periodically using a GAE cron

-For our GAE app, we want to launch a Dataflow pipeline job every few hours, where each job analyzes the tweets from the past few days, providing a 'moving window' of analysis.
+For our GAE app, we want to launch a Dataflow templated job every few hours, where each job analyzes the tweets from the past few days, providing a 'moving window' of analysis.
 So, it makes sense to set things using a [cron.yaml](https://cloud.google.com/appengine/docs/flexible/python/scheduling-jobs-with-cron-yaml) file like this:

 ```yaml